m5stack/m5-docs/docs/en/unit/ameter.md

 ## Description

 **Ammeter Unit**  is a current meter that can monitor the current in real time.
 The 16-bit ADC (analog-to-digital) converter ADS1115 is used internally to communicate through I2C (0X48).
 In order to ensure the measurement accuracy, there is a built-in DC-DC isolated power supply, and the I2C interface is also electrically isolated through the low-power isolator CA-IS3020S.
 This prevents noise and surges on the data bus or other circuits from entering the local ground terminal to interfere or damage sensitive circuits.
-Each Unit is individually calibrated when leaving the factory, with an effective accuracy of ±1999 (3 digits after the decimal point) The unit has a maximum measurement current of ±4A, and an internal integrated 4A fuse to prevent excessive measurement current from burning out the circuit.
-Minimal Resolution reaches 0.15626mA.
+Each Unit is individually calibrated when leaving the factory, with inital Accurancy 0.1%FS, ±1 count, resolution 0.3mA.
+The unit has a maximum measurement current of ±4A, and an internal integrated 4A fuse to prevent excessive measurement current from burning out the circuit.

 >?
 EEPROM (0x51) has built-in calibration parameters when leaving the factory.
 Please do not write to the EEPROM, otherwise the calibration data will be overwritten and the measurement results will be inaccurate.